gauravshah786/SpotifyApp/README.md

 # SpotifyApp
-This app is to demonstrate developer's skills in React, Javascript, Node.js.
+This app is to demonstrate developer's skills in React, Javascript, Node.js and React unit testing.
 So, it does not have a big scope.

 1. Shows tracks most played by a user
 2. Shows most played tracks on Spotify for year 2021